 Match Result: GB&I 3 – USA 9

-In 1922 George Walker, President of the USGA, sent out his invitation to the golfing world seeking to arrange a new international contest.
-With little interest from other nations a match solely between USA and GB&I was agreed for 1922 and The Walker Cup story began in earnest.
+In early 1921 George Walker, President of the USGA, had sent out an invitation to the golfing world seeking to arrange a new international contest.
+With little interest from other nations initially it was Fownes’ touring party and his suggestion of a challenge match later in the year which provided the impetus for what would became The Walker Cup the following year.

 1921 Match Programme (© Green Jacket Auctions)